Our track record is built on helping radiologists play a leading role in Canada’s healthcare future.

 Our Foundation is dedicated exclusively to the future of Canadian radiology.
 Together, we are investing in Canadian healthcare to drive innovation in imaging, intervention, informatics and artificial intelligence education and research.

-Dr. Jamie Fraser, MD FRCPC FCAR
+Dr. Emil Lee, MD FRCPC FCAR

 President of the Canadian Radiological Foundation